jsto890/Immortal/Ambient Lockit/README.md

 ```

 This script will:
-- Attempt to connect to a Lockit device (VID: 0x10E6, PID: 0x108C)
+- Attempt to connect to a Lockit device using configurable VID/PID
 - Read data from the device
 - Display connection status and data
+- Show current configuration settings

 ### HID Connection Management